Lumen Pierce: Development

-Lumen was created by executive producer Clyde Phillips for the fifth season of Dexter.
+Lumen was created by new showrunner Chip Johannessen for the fifth season of Dexter.
 Lumen is portrayed by actress Julia Stiles.
 She originally signed on to appear in ten episodes of the series.
 In casting the role, producers were looking for someone with a vulnerable side.
 It was confirmed shortly before production that Stiles was in the final stages of appearance negotiations for a major role in the fifth season of Dexter.
 Showtime confirmed on June 7, 2010 that Stiles would appear on the show.
 They originally gave this character description: "She'll play a "mysterious young woman who forms a unique relationship" with the titular character, played by Golden Globe and SAG-winning actor Michael C. Hall."

 The fifth season finale, "The Big One", marked the conclusion of the season-long subplot of Lumen seeking revenge against Jordan Chase (Jonny Lee Miller) and his accomplices, and marked the last in a string of regular guest appearances by Stiles and Miller.
 Stiles said at the start of her time on the series, she believed Lumen would likely be killed by the end of the season because most characters who have learned the truth about Dexter's double life have ended up dead.
 The actress said she never predicted that Lumen would break up with Dexter, and she found that scene difficult to perform, due to the level of intimacy the two characters had built up throughout the season.
 She prepared herself for the scene by focusing on the fact that Lumen was healed and the reality of the murders she committed with Dexter had sunk in.
 Stiles said she found Lumen's repudiation of Dexter particularly sad because she knew more about his darker side than anyone else, which meant her breakup was a rejection of him as a person.